Skip to main content

 What Is the Feedback Loop?

 The HPG axis does not operate as a one-way street.
 It is a self-regulating loop.
 The steroid hormones produced by the gonads (testosterone and estrogen) travel back through the bloodstream and signal to both the pituitary and the hypothalamus.
-This is known as a loop.
+This is known as a negative feedback loop.

 High levels of these hormones effectively tell the brain, “The message has been received, and the job is done.”
 This feedback signal inhibits the release of GnRH from the hypothalamus and reduces the sensitivity of the pituitary to GnRH, thereby decreasing the production of LH and FSH.